Children Safe to Go to Summer Camps, Mensch Says

 That’s a turn-around since last summer, when attending camps and other group activities was prohibited as a result of the pandemic.
 “I’m happy to hear” that summer camps will be back in business, Mensch said.
 They’re “an essential part of our communities.
 Kids and parents alike benefit from these programs,” he acknowledged.

-Many families depend on summer camps to provide children with recreation, education, socialization, and skills development when schools are not in session, the senator noted.
+Many families depend on summer camp to provide children with recreation, education, socialization, and skills development when schools are not in session, the senator noted.
 Summer camps are major employers, and make significant contributions to regional and local economics, he added.